markjnkim/es_mod/01-html/content/step-6-reach-out.md

   </p>
 </div>
 ```
 This part should've be more or less straight forward.
-We chose an `h3` element because best practice states content with less prominence in the document should be resigned to a higher heading number designation such as `h3`.
-The `p` element will render the text, but what is the `<br />`?
+We chose an `h3` element because best practice states that headings with less importance in the document should be receive a higher heading number designation.
+Let's take a look at a new element introduced here called the `<br />` element.
 This HTML element creates a line break.
 We are using a self closing tag since this element has no content or child elements.
 We could've just added another `p` element for the second line of text, but in programming, sometimes there are multiple "correct" solutions.

 Now let's save and render this view in the browser.

 ![contact-heading](./assets/step-6/600-contact-heading-html.png)

 Our next step will be adding the address content to our markup using another new HTML element called `address`.
 The `address` element defines the contact information for the author/owner of a document or an article.
 If the `address` element is inside the `body` element, it represents contact information for the document.
 Inside the `address` element will be the physical address as well as the phone number and email address.
-Please note here that the design team required the email address should be a link that opens the user's default email application and begins a new email with the address input field populated with the Run Buddy's email address "info@runbuddy.io".
+Please note  that the design team requires the email address to be a link that opens the user's default email application and begins a new email with the "To:" address input field populated with the Run Buddy's email address, "info@runbuddy.io".

-Let's first add this markup and then explain it.
+Let's add this markup and then explain it.

 ```html
 <div>